vincenttang1101/react-todo-redux-toolkit/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Technologies/libraries used in the project:

 *   ReactJS

-Featured libraries used in the project:

 *   redux-toolkit
 *   react-redux
 *   react-date-picker